There is no one way to study economics at Wellesley.

 Internships and Fellowships

-Through Wellesley's Center for Work and Service, The Aubrey Freeman '51 Endowed Fund for Students in Economics internship supports students seeking experience in the field of domestic or international economics during the summer.
+Through Wellesley's Career Education, The Aubrey Freeman '51 Endowed Fund for Students in Economics internship supports students seeking experience in the field of domestic or international economics during the summer.

 Combined BA/MA in International Economics and Finance